AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 A, as `B` is not evaluated at all when `A` is False so the change on `B` is irrelevant in the decision switch.

-:option:`--level=stmt+mcdc`  actually implements another variant, known as :dfn:`Masking MCDC` |ar0118|, accepted as a sound alternative and offering improved support for coupled conditions |cast6|.
+:option:`--level=stmt+mcdc` actually implements another variant, known as :dfn:`Masking MCDC`, accepted as a sound alternative and offering improved support for coupled conditions.

 Masking MCDC allows even further flexibility in the possible variations of conditions in an independence pair.
 Indeed, as soon as only short-circuit